-Ceres is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ceres is generally considered to be a blue-collar town.
+41.50% of the Ceres workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ceres is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Ceres who work in sales jobs (11.99%), office and administrative support (10.66%), and management occupations (5.41%).
+There are especially a lot of people living in Ceres who work in office and administrative support (10.82%), sales jobs (8.53%), and food service (5.74%).

-The per capita income in Ceres in 2010 was $18,575, which is lower middle income relative to California and the nation.
-This equates to an annual income of $74,300 for a family of four.
+The per capita income in Ceres in 2018 was $19,913, which is low income relative to California and the nation.
+This equates to an annual income of $79,652 for a family of four.
 However, Ceres contains both very wealthy and poor people as well.

-Ceres is a very ethnically-diverse city.
+Ceres is an extremely ethnically-diverse city.
 The people who call Ceres home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ceres, accounting for 61.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ceres residents report their race to be White, followed by Asian.
-Ceres also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 58.68% of the city’s residents.
-Important ancestries of people in Ceres include Irish, English, Italian, and Portuguese.
+Important ancestries of people in Ceres include Irish, German, Portuguese, English, and Italian.

 The most common language spoken in Ceres is Spanish.
-Other important languages spoken here include English and Indic languages.
+Other important languages spoken here include English and Langs. of India.